Why Implement a Predictive Maintenance Strategy?

 Maintenance is performed at predetermined calendarized intervals, regardless of whether maintenance is needed.
 An analogy is performing an annual tire rotation.
 The typical use case is assets with constant usage and predictive linear degradation or the requirement to comply with OEM service contracts.
 Purely time-based preventive maintenance increases unnecessary maintenance and spare parts inventory.

-Usage Based Maintenance
+Use Based Maintenance

 Maintenance activities are determined by equipment or component usage.
 An analogy is to replace car engine oil every n-000 miles.
 Usage-based maintenance relies on an analyzing the usage of the equipment – for example, equipment utilization or spindle operation.
 The trigger for UbM is when usage passes a specific usage threshold, which typically will necessitate maintenance.
 This strategy is most effectively implemented when the equipment or component has variable usage and is not predictable.